CrazyRabbitYingqing/NLP_Project/Final_Write_up.md

 ### Abstract

 This NLP unsupervised learning project will answer the question about the hot topics and the sentiment of the twitter users to Covid-19 at the beginning of the pandemic.
-With the topic modeling and sentiment analysis results, social scientists and psychologists can proceed with studies on how people express emotions and sentiments and what they most care about when dealing with catastrophic events for the usage of future government policymaking.
+With the topic modeling and sentiment analysis results, social scientists and psychologists can proceed with studies on how people express emotions and sentiments and what they are most caring about when dealing with catastrophic events for the usage of future government policymaking.
 This project adopts topic modeling, dynamic topic modeling, and sentiment analysis python packages.
 The conclustions include the selection of the most efficient topic modeling technique, interpretive of the Five (5) most related topics and the time evolution of these topic probabilities, as well as the sentiment predictions.
 Further evaluations and discusstions will be provided during the presentation.

-### design
+### Design

 First, the data set was preprocessed with python packages, including removing punctuation marks, website URLs, numerics, and accent alphabet.
 After the preprocessing, the tweets were vectorized then became sparse matrices for further topic modeling.
-Multiple topiv modeling techniques were examined to generated the top five most reasonable topics.
-Meanwhile, dynamic topic modeling technique was also applied to study the possibilities of the topics during the time span.In the end, a sentiment analysis was performed to support the analysis.
+Multiple topic modeling techniques were examined to generate the top five most reasonable topics.
+Meanwhile, dynamic topic modeling technique was also applied to study the possibilities of the topics during the time span.
+In the end, a sentiment analysis was performed to support the analysis.

-### data
+### Data

 Data set: Kaggle data set - [Coronavirus tweets NLP](https://www.kaggle.com/datatattle/covid-19-nlp-text-classification)